nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

-awesome understanding! now, please meticulously review and analyze the two attached code submission with some files overlapping, then compare and critique their implementation quality and coding standard.
+Awesome understanding!
+Now, please meticulously review and analyze the two attached code submissions with some files overlapping, then compare and critique their implementation quality and coding standards.

+Awesome understanding!
+Now, please meticulously review and analyze the two attached code submissions, then compare and critique their implementation quality and coding standards.

 ---